-Richard Diwell and Elizabeth Jelly were married in June 1877 at Casterton.
+Richard Diwell and Elizabeth Jelly married in June 1877 at Casterton.
 Richard, born at Portland in 1854 was the son of William and Margaret Diwell and was their first child born on Australian soil after their arrival in 1853 aboard the Duke of Richmond.
 William too was a bricklayer.
 Elizabeth was the daughter of George and Jane Jelly and like William was her parents’ first born in Australia.
 They had arrived in 1855 on the Athletae and moved to Casterton where Elizabeth was born in 1856.

 Sadness came early in Richard and Elizabeth’s marriage with their first born child, Ada Jane, dying within her first year of life.
-Six more children, Margaret, William, Jane, Ralph, Edith and Ernest were born in Casterton over the next 11 years until 1891.
+Six more children, Margaret, William, Jane, Ralph, Edith and Ernest were born in Casterton over the next eleven years until 1891.
 It was in that year that Elizabeth, her mother and sister-in-law, Annabella McIntyre, signed the Victorian Women’s Suffrage Petition along with one hundred other Casterton women.
 It was their contribution to the cause championing for equal voting rights for women.

 Later in 1891, the Diwells moved to Hamilton.
 The following year tragedy would occur again with the passing of five-year-old Ralph.
-In 1893, Ethel was born and another pregnancy in 1895 saw the birth of Rebecca but she sadly died in 1896 aged 10 months.
+In 1893, Ethel was born and another pregnancy in 1895 saw the birth of Rebecca but she sadly died in 1896 aged ten months.
 George was born in 1896, Martha in 1898.

 Which brings us back to 1900.
 Despite the losses of the past, life was continuing on for the Diwells.
-In March, William was voting in favour of the cancellation of that month’s Hamilton Horticulture Society flower show due to drought and Elizabeth was pregnant for the 12th time at the age of 44.
+In March, William was voting in favour of the cancellation of that month’s Hamilton Horticulture Society flower show due to drought and Elizabeth was pregnant for the 12th time at the age of forty-four.

 “… Another death which has evoked the deepest sympathy of all who knew her took place yesterday when Mrs Diwell, the wife of Mr Richard Diwell, bricklayer of this town, died after a short illness.
 The deceased was the second daughter of Mr George Jelly of Casterton where she was born, and she came to Hamilton with her husband in 1891.